PandersPanda/mol3022_project/README.md

 It is highly recommended to do this in Windows Subsystem for Linux (WSL) or a VM.
 Also to use a conda environment.
 We used a conda environment with <mark>python 3.9</mark>.
 To create such an environment simply add the `python=3.9` at the end when creating the environment.

 ### Backend Setup
-Make sure you are in your correct environment then run these commands.
+Backend uses Flask, which is a simple web framework written in Python.
+Make sure you are in your correct environment and inside the 'backend' folder, then run these commands.

 Install flask
 ```